-Most of us living in the Washington DC area are familiar with a sight common along the area’s roadsides and parklands.
-That is, thick blankets of twining, dark green vines covering other trees and shrubs.
+Most of us living in the Washington DC area are familiar with a sight common to the area’s roadsides and parklands.
+That is, thick blankets of twining, dark green vines covering acres of trees and shrubs.
 No, it’s not poison ivy, but another species that’s even more invasive.
 The plant is known as kudzu.
 And unfortunately, its reputation is spreading.

-Also known as Japanese arrowroot, kudzu is a perennial vine native to East Asia and the Pacific.
+Kudzu, or Japanese arrowroot, is a perennial vine native to East Asia and the Pacific.
 Its name comes from the Japanese kuzu.
 First introduced to the United States in 1876, it was featured in the Japanese pavilion during Philadelphia’s Centennial Exposition.

-About a half century later, farmers began to observe that kudzu could also be used as a cheap source of animal feed for their grazing livestock.
-And, as the thick vines carpeted the ground, it helped stabilize the soil.
-Recognizing this, in the 1930s the United States Department of Agriculture (USDA) began importing the Japanese vine to help control erosion.
+However, about a half century later, farmers discovered that kudzu could also serve as a cheap source of feed for their livestock.
+Moreover, as the thick vines carpeted the ground, they helped stabilize the soil.
+As a result, in the 1930s, the United States Department of Agriculture (USDA) began importing the vine specifically to control erosion.

-From about 1935 to the mid 1950s, the USDA encouraged farmers in the south to plant kudzu on their land, in some cases paying them a subsidy of $8/day.
-Over 1 million acres of kudzu were planted during this period, as farmers sowed their fields with the invasive vine.
+Indeed, from about 1935 to the mid 1950s, the USDA encouraged farmers in the south to plant kudzu on their land, in some cases paying them a subsidy of $8/day.
+Over 1 million acres of kudzu were planted in this way, as farmers sowed their fields with the invasive vine.

 Kudzu now grows primarily in the northeast U.S., where it is invasive in naturalized areas extending from Connecticut to Florida and as far west as Texas.
 Growing with alarming speed, it has become a serious threat to other native plants.
 Kudzu spreads by runners that root at the nodes to form new plants.
 According to the National Park Service, the vines grow as much as 60 feet per season, or about 1 foot per day.

-By some estimates, kudzu is spreading at the rate of 150,000 acres annually.
-The plant is easily outpacing attempts to control it either by herbicides or mowing, or a combination of both.
-Left unimpeded, the large-leafed vine easily blankets other species, plunging them into deep shade and depriving them of light.
-Coiling around tree trunks and other woody plants, it sometimes uproots them entirely as it smothers the landscape.
+By some estimates, kudzu is now spreading at the rate of 150,000 acres annually.
+In fact, the plant is easily outpacing attempts to control it either by herbicides or mowing.
+Left unimpeded, the large-leafed vine easily smothers other species, plunging them into deep shade and depriving them of light.
+And as it coils itself around tree trunks and other woody plants, it sometimes uproots them entirely.

 Yet, across the world, kudzu has had many uses, going back centuries in time.
 The root, which can grow up to the size of a human being, has been an integral part of traditional Chinese medicine for centuries, where it is known as ge gan.
 Modern medicine also recognizes the kudzu root as a good source of isoflavones, which have shown some promise in treating migraines and cluster headaches.

-Still others insist the vine has value in the landscape, aerating the soil with its deep taproots that act as pipelines for minerals to flow from subsoil to topsoil.
-And it continues to help with erosion.
+Still others insist the vine still has value in the landscape, where its deep taproots can help aerate the soil.
+And it continues to be used to prevent erosion.

 Then there is kudzu art.
-Regina Hines, a textiles artist, provides a wonderful example of what you can do with the vine.
-She has been working with the woody plant for years, weaving its vines into baskets, jewelry and other vessels, which she embellishes with crystal, beads and silver.
+Regina Hines, a textiles artist, provides a wonderful example of what one can do with the vine.
+For years, she’s be weaving it into baskets, jewelry and other vessels.
 Her stunning work has been featured in galleries, museums and art centers across the country.

 A WORD OF WARNING: Before you go out foraging in the hillside for kudzu for medicines, tea, jelly or art, first make sure that it hasn’t been sprayed with herbicides.